LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 ## Fully accessible visitor experience

 The secure form widget complies with ADA and WCAG 2.0 AA disability accessibility requirements.
-This applies to both iOS and Android in-app messaging and includes:
+This applies to both iOS and Android App Messaging and includes:

 * Screen reader support: secure forms can be filled out using screen readers for visually impaired visitors.
 * Keyboard operable: secure forms can be operated without the use of a mouse for visitors with motor function and/or visual impairments.